SynchronDEV/React-Todo/README.md

 		The original order of the cards must be maintained if a card is toggled to 'done', and then back again (also solved using underscore.js)

+CSS was not a focus of this project, rather the correct implementation of the application using React was asked for.

 With my implementation, I managed to pass the test with a green score and received very positive feedback.